 Spring is in the air in San Diego!
 Flowers are blooming, the days are starting to get a bit longer, and your kids are likely bouncing off the walls.
 Instead of fighting the bounce, why not join your kids in celebrating the seasons by taking them out to experience art, music, and culture?
 San Diego county is practically bouncing, too, with ample opportunities for family fun and learning.
-Here are our top picks for kids’ activities in San Diego for springtime:
+Here are our 9 top picks for kids’ activities in San Diego for springtime.
+You can also check out this article for 21 things to do in San Diego.

 The Flower Fields at Carlsbad Ranch